Department of Criminal Justice and Political Science

 Fraud Investigation Minor

 The Department of Criminal Justice and Political Science, in collaboration with the Department of Accounting, Finance and Information Systems, offers a minor in Fraud Investigation.
 Students will study the causes of fraud, as well as the detection, investigation, and prevention of fraud.
-Student learn about the criminal justice system, including law making, criminality, and prosecution of fraud and other types of crime.
+Students learn about the criminal justice system, including law making, criminality, and prosecution of fraud and other types of crime.
 This minor will prepare students for possible careers in crime investigation, litigation support, or forensic accounting.
 See the Interdisciplinary Programs section of this Bulletin, or contact the Department of Accounting, Finance and Information Systems or the Department of Criminal Justice and Political Science for further information and course requirements.

 Criminal Justice Club and Internships